VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 🎯 Goals

 Conventional environmental simulation approaches in urban design are time-consuming and often incompatible with the fast-paced design processes.
 This project aims to revolutionize this outdated paradigm by developing surrogate models that accelerate simulations, thereby offering real-time feedback to urban decision-makers, such as architects, urban designers, and policymakers.
 Our goal is to seamlessly integrate sustainability considerations into every step of urban decision-making processes by integrating our models with industry-standard CAD tools such as Rhino and Revit.

 ## 📌 Preferred Interests and Preparation

 We seek an interdisciplinary team of highly motivated students.
-We plan to form teams that consist of
+Experience with Python/C#, machine learning and simulation modeling will be advantageous.
+We plan to form teams that consist of:

 - Computer Science / Engineering (Civil, Environmental, Electrical)
 - Applied Systms Engineering / ISyE
 - Architecture & Urban Design

-We seek students with either an experience with Python/C# and machine learning and simulation modeling will be advantageous.

 ## 📊 [Project Overview](https://vip-smur.github.io/wiki/projects/)